ssfsx17/sky-islands/readable.md

   - **Shifter** - You can spend 4 AP to shift into the Blended Realm.
     Getting back is rather difficult, especially without others from your Island to help connect you and guide you back home.
-The amount of time it takes to shift back alone is most likely an entire Strategic Turn.
+The amount of time it takes to shift back alone unassisted is most likely an entire Strategic Turn.
   - **Symbiote** - You have another organism inside of you, who can keep you alive and revive you.
 This process takes a whole day, and can be interrupted by additional damage to your body, e.g. enemy soldiers